Qarik-Group/operator-workshop/student/lab-1/README.md

 Let's open the file to look at it.

 ```
-$ less certs.yml
+$ less creds.yml
 ```

-To login to the BOSH director, copy the admin password from the `certs.yml`, then run the `login` command.
-The
+To login to the BOSH director, copy the admin password from the `creds.yml`, then run the `login` command.
+The username is `admin`.

 ```
 $ bosh login